 Headwear: Up to 60 percent of your body's heat can escape from an uncovered head, so wearing a hat, headband or helmet is essential when it's cold.
-Helmets are becoming very popular as part of saftey equipment.
-Not only do they protect your head from bumps, but they also keep your head warm.
-A fleece neck gaiter (like a collar) or face mask is a must on cold days and are available for purchase in our retail shop.
+Helmets are popular as part of safety equipment.
+Not only do they protect your head from bumps but they also keep your head warm.
+A neck gaiter or face mask is a must on cold days and are available for purchase in our retail shop.

 Gloves and mittens: Look for waterproof, breathable fabrics.
 Mittens, in general, are warmer than gloves.
 Snowboarding gloves and mittens often have a reinforced palm because of extra wear from adjusting bindings and balancing on the snow.
 Don't buy gloves or mittens that are too tight.
 There should be a little air space at the tips of your fingers, which acts as additional insulation.

-Lost Trail Ski Area Sport Shop offers a variety of accessories for your last minute needs.
+Lost Trail Ski Area Retail Shop offers a variety of accessories for your last minute needs.

 Skier Responsibility Code

 As a "skier" you assume the risk of and accept the responsibility for injuries resulting from the inherent risks of skiing/riding, which include, but are not limited to: